ibioChile/Transcriptomics-R-Workshop-public/Session_A_and_B/README.md

 ### In the current github site you will find <ins>instructions</ins> about Sessions A and B
 ### Also you will find downloadable files (class notes) prepared by Nate. <ins>Files are above this windows.</ins>
+These documents will be updated as we continue through the course.

 # Session A: Prep Training.
 R Basics